 By accelerating the pace at which new affordable housing units can be constructed and placed in service, our proposal will increase the supply of affordable housing units in Greater Boston, reducing the exorbitant number of households that are currently housing cost-burdened.
-(In Boston alone, 40 percent of households are cost-burdened, and 20 percent of households are severely cost-burdened.34 Furthermore, by developing a solution for infill development, our strategy will allow us to densify housing in areas that are transit- and resource-rich, further decreasing costs of other necessary household expenses and providing access to jobs, schools, libraries, and other amenities that increase quality of life.
+(In Boston alone, 40 percent of households are cost-burdened, and 20 percent of households are severely cost-burdened.19) Furthermore, with a focus on infill development, our strategy will allow us to densify housing in areas that are transit- and resource-rich, further decreasing costs of other necessary household expenses and providing access to jobs, schools, libraries, and other amenities that increase quality of life.